-Figure D.1 presents a plot of the NANU activity in 2017.
-Green bars are scheduled outages and red bars represent unscheduled outages.
+Figure D.1 presents a plot of the NANU activity in 2018.
+Blue bars represent scheduled outages and red bars represent unscheduled outages.
 Gray bars represent SVs that have been decommissioned.
-No satellites were decommissioned in 2017.
+SVN 54 was decommissioned in 2018.
 Yellow bars indicate scheduled outages with notice of less than 48 hours.
+There were no such events in 2018.
 NANU numbers are indicated next to each bar.
 In the event there is more than one NANU for an outage, the last NANU number is displayed.

-Figure D.1: Plot of NANU Activity for 2017
+Figure D.1: Plot of NANU Activity for 2018